+1. Type of equipment

+2. Commercial Name

+3. Manufacturer/Supplier

-1. Type of equipment 2.
-Commercial Name 3.
-Manufacturer/Supplier 4.
-Need for the equipment (What will it be used for") 5.
-If the samples can be done in the analytical Lab, explain why you are requesting this purchase for your use?
-5. 7.
-Does this equipment currently exist in your department or in CAES?
-3. If existing equipment is not in working order - Does this request replace existing equipment?
-Yes No €.
-Why is replacement versus repair necessary?
+4. Need for the equipment (What will it be used for")

+5. If the samples can be done in the analytical Lab, explain why you are requesting this purchase for your use?

+6. Does this equipment currently exist in your department or in CAES?
+Yes Don't Know.

+7. If yes to Q6 - If the equipment is in CAES, why are you requesting a separate unit?

+8. If existing equipment is not in working order - Does this request replace existing equipment?

+Yes No

+9. Why is replacement versus repair necessary?

 10. What is the life expectancy of the equipment and use value after the project is terminated?

-1. Which is more cost effective, to use the services of an outside vendor or purchase this particular equipment?
-Purchase by CAES 2.
+• Which is more cost effective, to use the services of an outside vendor or purchase this particular equipment?
+Purchase by CAES Outside vendor If using an outside vendor would cost less, explain why the purchase of this equipment is needed.
 How often will the equipment be used by you and your project?
-3. In which department or lab will this equipment be located?
-1. Will students be using this equipment on their own? \(\subsection \text{Yes} \subsection \text{No} \) 5.
-Is equipment safe for student use?
-5. What supervision will be provided for the use by students?
-7. What is the estimated cost of purchase (include all peripherals, installation, and necessary supplies) 3.
-Does the vendor provide service and support?
-If maintenance contract is required, what is the annual cost? €.
-Are there any training costs to use the equipment? \(\subseteq \text{Yes} \) No If yes, what is the estimated cost? ).
-Has a request for this equipment been made to any other source?
-If so, identify the source (including proposal, facilities funds, state academic budgets, etc.)
+In which department or lab will this equipment be located? • Will students be using this equipment on their own?
+Yes No • Is equipment safe for student use?
+Yes No What supervision will be provided for the use by students? • What is the estimated cost of purchase (include all peripherals, installation, and necessary supplies) Does the vendor provide service and support?
+Yes No If maintenance contract is required, what is the annual cost?
+Are there any training costs to use the equipment?
+Yes No If yes, what is the estimated cost? • Has a request for this equipment been made to any other source?
+Yes No If so, identify the source (including proposal, facilities funds, state academic budgets, etc.)